 Use a carving knife to cut the ham, making sure to follow the seams along the surface of the ham.
 The ham should easily fall apart, and present meat that’s juicy all the way through with a beautiful pink color.

 If you notice the slices of ham start to fall apart, simply use some toothpicks to hold the ham together.
-Pinning them with toothpicks should stop them falling apart and leaving the meat prone to drying out.
+Pinning them with toothpicks should stop them from falling apart and leaving the meat prone to drying out.

 AIm to serve about 1lb per person.
 I’ve used a 10lb ham for this recipe, which might sound like a lot, but the leftovers are so good that it’s worth cooking more than you need!